tinkerbell/proposals/0001/README.md

 should not be written is an important part of the engineering process.

-As an open source project, Tinkerbell needs to have a public place where community members, contributors can share their ideas in detail, asking for help, feedback and more in general to spot problems addressable as early as possible.
+As an open source project, Tinkerbell needs to have a public place where community members and contributors can share their ideas in detail and can request help, feedback and give others the chance to spot problems early.

-A maintainer can ask contributors to write an RFD in order to open a discussion about a feature that looks trivial, helping contributors to sit down and think about the design of the request or the code they will build.
-It is a way to translate Slack discussions to something that won’t get lost for example.
+A maintainer can ask contributors to write an RFD in order to open a discussion about a feature, helping contributors to sit down and think about the design of the request or the code they will build.
+It is also a way to translate Slack discussions to something that won’t get lost.

 Currently, we have a repo called [proposal](https://github.com/tinkerbell/proposals) that I would like to rename